aristotelis-bobas/fall_challenge_2020/README.md

 This was the first time I joined a CodinGame competition. <br>
 It was a challenging and fun introduction to writing an AI that competes with others in a turn-based game. <br>
 I wrote a brute force tree search algorithm that automatically limits its depth based on solutions found. <br>
-It was able to search about 45K nodes within the turn's time limits. <br>
+It was able to search about 45K game states within the turn's time limits. <br>
 With this approach I managed to finish at position #421 in the Gold League. </p>